 - FRP Tanks for corrosive fluids at atmospheric pressure.

-The design of tank farm and tank farm piping layout should take into consideration the guidelines by the following
+The design of the tank farm and tank farm piping layout should take into consideration the following guidelines

 - Local rules and regulations.